 Please read Thrive’s Privacy Policy carefully to get a clear understanding of how Thrive collects, uses, protects or otherwise handles Users’ Personal Data in accordance with the Site.

-This Privacy Policy applies to Personal Data from the European Union that is collected and retained in Canada.
+This Privacy Policy applies to Personal Data from the European Union, United Kingdom, and Switzerland that is collected and retained in Canada.
 As a result, Personal Data will be transferred outside the European Economic Area ("EEA").
 Thrive has taken all necessary steps to ensure that all Personal Data is provided with adequate protection and that all transfers done outside the EEA are done lawfully.

-This Privacy Policy does not apply to any third party applications or software that integrate with Thrive’s Services or any other third party products, services or business.
+This Privacy Policy does not apply to any third party applications or software that integrate with Thrive’s Services or any other third party products, services or businesses.

 Thrive may collect Personal Data from Users in a variety of ways, including, but not limited to, when Users (i) visit the Site, (ii) submit forms on the Site, and (iii) in connection with other activities, Services, features or resources Thrive makes available on the Site.
 Users may be asked for, as appropriate and in particular, their name, email address, telephone number and curriculum vitae (CV).
 Thrive will collect Personal Data from Users only if they voluntarily submit such information.
 Users can always refuse to supply Personal Data, except that it may prevent them from engaging in certain Site related activities.
 Thrive will never sell Users’ Personal Data to third parties and will not use their name or company name in any marketing statements without obtaining their consent in writing which may be withdrawn at any time.